Pepsi and Kendall Jenner join the rogues' gallery of tone-deaf ads

 The commercial, in which Jenner ditches a photo shoot to join a street protest and then gives a Pepsi to a police officer, might have been an attempt to capitalize on a message of youth and universal harmony.
 That's what Coca-Cola (KO) did with its iconic "Hilltop" ad in 1971, as "Mad Men" fans know.

-Pepsi (PEP) told CNN the ad was meant to reflect "people from different walks of life coming together in a spirit of harmony."

-It's only the latest doozy from Pepsi.
+It's only the latest doozy from Pepsi (PEP).
 In 2013, Pepsi pulled a Mountain Dew ad that depicted a beaten and distraught white woman facing a police lineup of black suspects and a goat.

 And Pepsi is far from the only offender.
 There's a long history of ads so tone-deaf that it's hard to understand how they ever saw the light of day.